 Teeing Off in T-Minus 10, 9, 8…

 Not to worry, we’ve got our top pick right here at the top.

-Top 5 Best Longest Golf Ball
+Top 5 Best Longest Golf Balls

 OUR TOP PICK

-Coming in from a great distance is this absolute dragon of a ball designed to give you both power and unparalleled control.
+Coming in from a great distance is this absolute dragon of a golf ball designed to give you both power and unparalleled control.

 These little winged beasts have a specially reformulated springy LSX core that helps get this ball incredibly high in the air as fast as physically possible.
 This core will give you some exceptional downrange distance.

 Part of the reason they manage to hit such altitudes so quickly is the incredibly low long spin produced by the ingenious and durable NaZ+ coating.
 This unique covering system also helps to keep your ball moving at maximum velocity.